altiparmak6/AppcentHackathon/README.md

 # AppcentHackathon

-Coded for sustainable city.
+Coded for sustainable city for 40 hours.
 Placed 3rd

 Correct use of limited resources is important for a sustainable city and conscious individuals are needed to ensure this.
 In this project, I made an application that can raise awareness about the use of water resources for primary school students.